-Kestrel Verifiers' responsibility is to conduct a Reasonable Assurance engagement to determine whether the Series 2021A Bonds meet, in all material respects, the requirements of the Climate Bonds Standard.
-Our Reasonable Assurance was conducted in accordance with the Climate Bonds Standard (V3.0) and the International Standard on Assurance Engagements (ISAE) 3000: Assurance Engagements Other than Audits or Reviews of Historical Financial Information.
+Kestrel Verifiers' responsibility was to conduct a Reasonable Assurance engagement to determine whether the Series 2023A Bonds meet, in all material respects, the requirements of the Climate Bonds Standard.
+Our Reasonable Assurance was conducted in accordance with the Climate Bonds Standard (Version 3.0) and the International Standard on Assurance Engagements (ISAE) 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information.
+See Appendix A for more detail regarding Kestrel Verifiers' assurance approach and Appendix B for information pertaining to Independence and Quality Control.

 Kestrel Verifiers has relied on information provided by the Authority.
-There are inherent limitations in performing assurance, and fraud, error or non-compliance may occur and not be detected.
-Kestrel Verifiers is not responsible or liable for any opinions, findings or conclusions that are incorrect.
-Our assurance is limited to the Authority's policies and procedures in place as of May 2021.
+There are inherent limitations in performing our assurance; fraud, error or non-compliance may occur and not be detected.
+Kestrel Verifiers is not responsible or liable for any opinions, findings or conclusions within the information provided by the Authority that are incorrect.
+Our assurance is limited to the review of the Authority's policies and procedures that are, in Kestrel's view, relevant to key components of the Climate Bonds Standard (Version 3.0).
 The distribution and use of this verification report are at the sole discretion of the Authority.
 Kestrel Verifiers does not accept or assume any responsibility for distribution to any other person or organization.

-Use of Proceeds and Conformance to Sector Criteria
+Use of Proceeds